NavinScientist/INDIA-s-Startup-funding-predictions-3-diff-model-/README.md

 # Objectives

 • Preprocess raw startup funding data and engineer meaningful analytical features
 • Perform rich Exploratory Data Analysis (EDA) to uncover market patterns and investor behaviour
 • Train and evaluate multiple machine learning models to estimate funding amounts
 • Identify the key factors that influence investor funding decisions

+# 📌 Dataset Notice:
+The dataset used in this project is confidential and cannot be shared publicly.
+However, the repository includes complete code and notebooks to replicate the project using any similar dataset.

 # Methodology